wader/jqjq/README.md

 jqjq has the common lex, parse, eval design.

-#### lex
+#### Lex

 Lexer gets a string and chew of parts from left to right producing an array of tokens `[{<name>: ...}, ...]`.
-Each chew is done my testing regex:s in a priority order that makes sure to match loner prefix first, ex: `+=` is matched before `+`.
+Each chew is done my testing regex:s in a priority order to makes sure to match longer prefixes first, ex: `+=` is matched before `+`.
 For a match a lambda is evaluated, usually just `.` (identity), but in some cases like for quoted string it is a bit more complicated.

 You can use `./jqjq --lex '...'` to lex and see the tokens.

 #### Parse

-Parser takes a array of tokens and uses a left-to-right (LR) parser with backtracking in combination with precedence climbing for infix operators to not end up in an infinite loop (ex parser rule `E -> E + E`).
-Backtracking is done by outputting empty for non-matching rule and `//` to do try next rule, ex: `a // b // error` where `a` and `b` and functions that try to match a rule.
-When a rule is matched it returns an array with the pair `[<tokens left>, <ast>]`. `<ast>` uses the same design as gojq.
+Parser takes an array of tokens and uses a left-to-right (LR) parser with backtracking in combination with precedence climbing for infix operators to not end up in an infinite loop (ex parser rule `E -> E + E`).
+Backtracking is done by outputting empty for non-match and `//` to try next rule, ex: `a // b // ... // error` where `a` and `b` are functions that try to match a rule.
+When a rule has matched it returns an array with the pair `[<tokens left>, <ast>]`. `<ast>` uses the same AST design as gojq.

 You can use `./jqjq --parse '...'` to lex and parse and see AST tree.